WickedFlame/Broadcast/README.md

 # WickedFlame Broadcast
 ------------------------------

 A simple fire and forget request/response and messaging commponent.
-Supports a basic implementation of synchronous and async tasks/jobs (commands/queries) and notifications processing queue.
+Broadcast is a simple implementation for processing queued synchronous and asynchronous tasks and notifications.
+Broadcast helps implement patterns like Mediator and CQRS (Command- and Queryhandling).

 ## Installation
 ------------------------------